martingerdes/martingerdes.github.io/_pages/de/book.md

 layout: book
 title: Buch
 permalink: /
 language_hint: This is the German version of the website.
-Press "EN" in the top right to switch to English.
+"EN" in the top right switches to English.

 profile:
   align: right